magdarosa/markdown-cv/index.md

 - Responsible for integration of systems using Web API and WCF.

 `August 2011 – August 2014`
-__Full Stack .Net Software Developer__, CI&T Software S.A. - São Paulo, Brasil
+__Full Stack .Net Software Developer__, CI&T Software S.A, São Paulo, Brasil

-CI&T is one of the largest software outsourcing companies in Brazil and  is rated as one of the best places to work in Brazil since 2006, according to the GPTW Institute.
+- CI&T is one of the largest software outsourcing companies in Brazil and  is rated as one of the best places to work in Brazil since 2006, according to the GPTW Institute.

 - Technologies: C#, ASP.Net MVC 4.0, jQuery, WCF, SQL Server 2008, JSON, Objective-C, QlikView, SSL Certificates.

 `June 2009– August 2011`
-__Web Developer__, Desktop Internet Services - São Paulo, Brasil
+__Web Developer__, Desktop Internet Services, São Paulo, Brasil

-As a Web Developer, I built custom technical solutions and completed agile projects to fit business needs.
+- As a Web Developer, I built custom technical solutions and completed agile projects to fit business needs.
 I was also involved in application support, requirements gathering, software prototypes demonstrating and customer training.

 - Technologies: Java, Servlets, JSP, HTML, CSS, JavaScript, JQuery and MySQL